-SACKLER / NSF REU SITE: Integrated Research at the Frontiers of the Biological, Physical, and Engineering Sciences
+SACKLER / NSF REU SITE: Convergent Research at the Interface of the Biological, Physical, and Engineering Sciences

 This program enables undergraduates (primarily rising juniors and seniors) interested in pursuing a career in the sciences to conduct interdisciplinary research at Yale for a 10-week period during the summer.
 Our program focuses on research at the intersection of biology, physics, and engineering and serves as a glimpse of what graduate school at a large research institutions is like.